christian-schlichtherle/druid-mcp/RESOURCES.md

 ### Multi-Cluster Support
 - Resources support multiple clusters via the `{cluster}` parameter
-- Cluster must be whitelisted in `DRUID_CLUSTERS` environment variable
+- Cluster must be whitelisted in `DRUID_CLUSTER_URLS` environment variable
 - Each cluster has its own HTTP client for proper connection management

 ### Error Handling